Computer Architecture Simulation Models

 MAC OS X).
 After the installer finishes in this mode, you will have to

-make your own aliases to /HaseInstallDirectory/bin/Hase to be able to
+make your own alias to /HaseInstallDirectory/bin/Hase to be able to

 MODEL FILES

-To make you own copy of the model files, create a models
+To make you own copy of the model files, download the relevant

-This will create a subdirectory for the model containing all the files
+Linux or MAC OSX) to create a folder/subdirectory containing all the files

 needed to create your own version.